 A Disney World vacation mean a lot of planning.
 And if you want to take advantage of a sit down restaurant, character meal, or breakfast reservation before park opening you'll want to make advanced dining reservations (or ADR as they're sometimes called).

 But not all restaurant reservations are created equal.
-Some you'll have no issues making a last minute reservation for, and others will be completely booked up six months in advance.
+Some you'll have no issues making a last minute reservation for, and others will be completely booked up way in advance.

 So how do you make a dining reservation?
 Which restaurants are harder to book?
 Is it possible to get in a restaurant if no reservations are available?
 I'll cover all of these things and more so that you can dine at your dream restaurants at Disney World.